-Appendix I: Pre-Qualification
+Appendix I: Pre-qualification

-This appendix contains information about-
+This Appendix contains information about:

-- 1. Pre-Qualification Issues
+- A. Pre-qualification Issues

-- 2. Stringent Regulatory Authorities
+- B. Stringent Regulatory Authorities

-- 3. World Health Organization Pre-qualification.
+- C. World Health Organization Pre-qualification

-1. Pre-Qualification Issues
+A. Pre-qualification Issues

-Procuring entities sometimes limit competition for contract awards to a list of potential bidders and products they have prescreened and approved using a pre-qualification process.
-This includes advertising the opportunity to pre-qualify, providing applicants with a set of documents that establishes rules and requirements, and evaluating every application.
+Procuring entities sometimes choose to limit competition for contract awards to a list of potential bidders and products they have prescreened and approved through a prequalification process.
+This involves advertising the opportunity to pre-qualify and providing a set of documents to applicants that establishes rules and requirements, as well as evaluating every application.
 In addition, WHO's Prequalification of Medicines Program results in a list of pre-qualified products and manufacturers.
-WHO's pre-qualification program is described in more detail in section 2 of this appendix.
+WHO's pre-qualification program is described in more detail in Section 2 of this appendix.